Claire-Fisher/colour-theory-ms1/README.md

 - **Target Audiences Summary**

   - Users who are looking for information about the meaning of colours.
-  - Designers who want insight into why certain colours are chosen for specifics job in design. e.g. Warning signs / Product packaging / Interior-design / Fashion.
+  - Designers who want insight into why certain colours are chosen for specific jobs in design. e.g. Warning signs / Product packaging / Interior-design / Fashion.
   - Users who want a clear and easy-to-use teaching tool for colour theory.
   - Users who are curious about the science behind colour.
   - Users who want to research the psychology of colour.